 In Destination, choose Email.
 The data or visualization is delivered to a list of email addresses you specify.

 In the Recipients field, enter the email addresses for data delivery.
-Enter a single email address, or a multiple addresses separated by commas, and click Add.
+Enter a single email address, or multiple addresses separated by commas, and click Add.
 The domain of those emails must be allowed by your Looker administrators.
-If the recipient is another Looker user, they will have the option to link back to the saved Look or dashboard from the email.
+If the recipient is another Looker user, they will have the option to link back to the Look or dashboard from the email.
 Looker shows the number of email recipients in parentheses next to the field name.

 If you are a Looker admin and have enabled the Run schedule as recipient feature in Looker Labs, you can check the Run schedule as recipient box to send data to multiple Looker users, each receiving the data they would see if they ran the query.
 This means that each users' access filters and user attributes will be applied to the data included in each email.
 See this discourse article for more information about turning on and using this feature.
 This option is grayed out and unavailable if an admin sender adds an email without a Looker account or if a non-admin sender schedules data to anyone other than themselves.